 The growing acceptance of ART (Assisted Reproductive Technology) is tremendous due to the increasing occurrence of infertility in both males and females.
 Infertility is not only the outcome of reproductive system disorders, such as ovulation disorders, Polycystic Ovarian Syndrome, endometrial or ovarian cancer, etc. but it usually occurs due to other morbidities and poor lifestyle factors.
-Increasing trend of obesity is one of the primary co-morbidity considered as a primary factor of obesity.
-Sedentary lifestyle, repeated smoking, and alcohol consumption habit, unhealthy dietary habit etc are also a contributory factor in the development of infertility.
+An increasing trend of obesity is one of the primary co-morbidity considered as a primary factor of obesity.
+Sedentary lifestyle, repeated smoking, and alcohol consumption habit, unhealthy dietary habit, etc are also a contributory factor in the development of infertility.

 Besides these, some socio-economic factors including delayed marriage due to higher studies, unemployment, searching for a suitable partner, etc. are also providing impact.
-To resolve this issues, acceptance of ART is increasing.
+To resolve these issues, acceptance of ART is increasing.
 However, the success of ART was started in the 19th century.
 Drs.
-Robert Edwards and Patrick Steptoe had successfully conducted IVF, which resultant first IVF baby, Louise Brown was born in 1978.
-But there were different dodges related to ART identified, which include low success rate, the risk of congenital defects, the risk of premature delivery and neonatal low birth weight etc.
+Robert Edwards and Patrick Steptoe had successfully conducted IVF, which resultant the first IVF baby, Louise Brown was born in 1978.
+But there were different dodges related to ART identified, which include low success rate, the risk of congenital defects, the risk of premature delivery and neonatal low birth weight, etc.

 Not only these, but ART developmental progression also faces several challenges, including lower success rate, ethical issues, costly medical interventions, etc. But all these barriers do not stop the advancement of ART and significant continual novel advancements are really appreciable and gradually novel techniques are introduced in ART, which can be more successfully resolve infertility issues and restricted acquiring of ART market will be spread in near future.
 Following are some novel advancement of ART till 2018:

 Advancements of In Vitro Fertilization